Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles' 4.04 team ERA ranks 12th across all MLB pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- Orioles pitchers combine to allow the 10th-fewest home runs in baseball (160 total, 1.1 per game).
+- The Orioles allow the ninth-fewest home runs in baseball (160 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.